-- A draft report of the review of biosecurity risks is scheduled to be published around September 2017 for stakeholder comment (60 calendar days).
-The review is expected to be finalised at the end of 2017.
+- A draft report of the review of biosecurity risks is scheduled to be published mid-2018 for stakeholder comment (60 calendar days).
+The review is expected to be finalised at the end of 2018.

 Dates are mainly grown in dry, arid regions of the world.
 Many date cultivars are available for commercial production.
 Dates for human consumption are classified into a number of different styles which correspond to different stages of development:

 Khalaal or fresh dates – the first ripened stage, 45-75 per cent moisture, firm and crunchy (included in this review)